-After each molecule's results are shown, the results file lists additional parameters chosen for the calculations.
+After each molecule's results are shown, the results file list additional parameters chosen for the calculations.
 Included among these is the Lennard Jones parameters used, from the LJTable excel file.
 Since Nitrogen was used for this example, the Lennard Jones parameters from the first sheet of the LJTable file was used and printed in the results file.
 The next section is a summary and lists the molecular cross-sectional areas and mobilities of all molecules in a format that makes copying/pasting into excel easier.

-IMoS V1.10
+User Guide IMoS V1.12